 Converter Salesperson: “Of course.”

-Now, it gets interesting.
-At this point, the converter should start asking the questions, and lots of them.
-The engineering-focused information gathering starts here, followed by project-specific questions to ensure quality and timing expectations can be met.
+Here’s where it gets interesting; at this point, the converter should start asking the questions, and lots of them.

 If a converter asks the right questions, and a customer provides the right answers, it accelerates decision-making, reduces costs, and gets that product to market quicker.
-However, without a complete knowledge base to work with, a converter’s time (and a customer’s money) will undoubtedly be wasted.
+However, without a complete knowledge base, a converter’s time (and a customer’s money) will undoubtedly be wasted.

 1. “WHAT IS THE APPLICATION?”

 Sounds basic, right?
 Well, in order to nail performance goals and tolerance specs (more on those below), a proper understanding of the application is needed.
-A quality converter can do just about anything IF they understand the application and how the product is ultimately being used.
+A quality converter can do almost anything IF they understand the application and how the product is ultimately being used.

 In other words, capabilities can be reworked and altered to meet the product’s datum point.
 The best converters think with DFM (design for manufacturing) being top of mind.
 Focusing on manufacturability early in the process results in less setup waste and the repeatability of tolerances, which you’ll want for a less costly, more consistent product.

-It’s understood that not every aspect of a project can be shared due to confidentiality or intellectual property reasons.
+Converters understand that not every aspect of a project can be shared due to confidentiality or intellectual property reasons.
 Yet, to get the full benefit of a converter relationship, it’s essential to be as open as possible about the product’s use.
-Developing a final solution without knowing the final application of the part can be extremely challenging.
+Developing a final solution without knowing the final application of the part can be highly challenging.

 If your product has just one substrate, it’s relatively easy: Your converter just needs to find a material that likes that substrate.
 But what happens when there are two substrates?

 Two substrates could complicate the process.
-If both substrates are the same, it’s not as hard to choose a material.
-However, if the substrates differ vastly (for example, silicone and plastic), finding the right product may be especially difficult.
+Choosing a material isn’t as challenging if both substrates are the same.
+However, finding the right product may be especially difficult if the substrates differ vastly (for example, silicone and plastic).
 It may mean creating a new material by combining materials with features for both sides.